-In particular, for the valuation of the interests in Nomisma S.p.A., CRIF S.p.A. and MTS S.p.A., an approach based on multiples of EBITDA (earnings before interest, taxes, depreciation and amortisation) and net profit for the year (P/E, price/earnings) was used.
+In particular, for the valuation of the interests in Nomisma S.p.A. (shareholding sold in December 2023), CRIF S.p.A. and MTS S.p.A., an approach based on multiples of EBITDA (earnings before interest, taxes, depreciation and amortisation) and net profit for the year (P/E, price/earnings) was used.